I Drank Alcohol During Pregnancy. Is My Baby Okay?

-According to Kara Manglani, CNM, a midwife and author of the blog TheFertileTimes.com, however, if women consume alcohol during that time there is likely no effect on the pregnancy.
+According to Kara Manglani, CNM, a midwife and author of the blog TheFertileTimes.com, if women consume alcohol during those first few weeks, there is likely no effect on the pregnancy.
 “That’s because the placenta doesn’t develop until after the first missed period,” she says.
 “During this time any food or alcohol a woman consumes is not passed to the baby.”

-The placenta is an organ that provides oxygen and nutrients to your growing baby.
+The placenta is an organ that provides oxygen and nutrients to your growing child.
 But, before week five or six, it’s simply a ball of cells.
-At conception (when sperm meets egg), the cells begin dividing rapidly.
-Then, as the fertilized egg implants in the uterus, some of those cells start to form the placenta, while others begin to form the embryo.
-By week eight, the developing embryo is called a fetus and the placenta is fully formed and functioning to provide nutrients to the embryo.
+At conception (when the sperm meets the egg), the cells begin dividing rapidly.
+Then, as the fertilized egg implants into the uterus, some of those cells start to form the placenta, while others begin to form the embryo.
+By the eighth week, the developing embryo is called a fetus and the placenta is fully formed and functioning to provide nutrients to the embryo.

 Your Body’s Natural Defense Mechanism

-Interestingly, your body has a natural defense mechanism in place to keep you from injecting alcohol and other toxins once they can actually start affecting your baby.
-It’s called morning sickness – and it probably happens more than just in the morning.
+Interestingly enough, your body has a natural defense mechanism in place to keep you from ingesting alcohol and other toxins once they can actually start affecting your baby.
+It’s called morning sickness, and for many, it happens more than just in the morning.
 “Once the first missed period occurs, nausea sets in to encourage women to avoid potential toxins, such as alcohol,” says Manglani.

-It’s true that once you’re in the throes of morning sickness, you won’t even want to be in the same room as a strong drink.
-Looking at it as nature’s way to keep your baby safe is an interesting new take on an otherwise unpleasant symptom.
+Once you’re in the throes of morning sickness, you won’t want to be in the same room as a strong drink.
+Looking at it as nature’s way to keep your baby safe is an interesting new take on this otherwise very unpleasant symptom.

 Can I Drink Alcohol In The Second and Third Trimesters?